 By “under the hood” we’re talking about the actual role a website plays in generating new business opportunities for industrial companies, which is an important part of the modern industrial sales cycle.

-For many industrial businesses a website is simply a digital brochure which highlights the products and services a company offers.
+For many industrial businesses, a website is simply a digital brochure which highlights the products and services a company offers.
 While this view of an industrial website is still relevant, it is also short-sighted in the context of the modern industrial buying cycle.
-Websites and online resources now heavily influence B2B buying decisions.
+Web sites and online resources now heavily influence B2B buying decisions.
 In fact, Google reports that 89% of B2B buyers trust online materials during the buying cycle.
-This means that to perform better a visual redesign isn’t enough, instead a website should be transitioned into an active tool which collects, nurtures, and moves prospects though the sales cycle.
+This means that to perform better a visual redesign isn’t enough, instead a website should be transitioned into an active tool which collects, nurtures, and moves prospects through the sales cycle.

-Start by evaluating website content, since content is king for industrial buyers.
+Start by evaluating web site content, since the content is king for industrial buyers.

 Industrial buyers want to know exactly what a product or service does and how it will solve their problems.
 Clear and specific copywriting is important, while vague marketing fluff is ineffective.
 Engineers and technical buyers at industrial companies are experts in their field and already know what will work for them.
 They are simply looking for a product or service which meets their requirements.
 Make it easy to find information about products and make it very clear exactly what something does.
 Visitors to an industrial website that can’t immediately understand information will leave your site and look for an easier alternative.